 5. Red Meat:

 Red meat often takes the place of fibre-rich options when consumed regularly.
 It is high in protein & fat but low in fibre.
 Foods with high-fat content take a longer time to digest.
 Also, it has tough protein fibers which may be difficult for your body to digest.
 Low fiber too can lead to constipation.
 So, it is advisable to replace red meat in the diet with protein and fibre-rich alternatives, such as beans, lentils, and peas.

 6. Fried Food:

 Fried foods comprise high amounts of fats and a lot of salt content.
 High intake of fat slows down the digestive process, thereby resulting in constipation.
-When there is too much salt in the food, body sucks up the water from the intestines to help compensate the extra salt in the body.
-This can reduce the water content in the stools, thereby drying it up and making difficult for it to pass through eventually causing constipation.
+When there is too much salt in the food, the body sucks up the water from the intestines to help compensate for the extra salt in the body.
+This can reduce the water content in the stools, thereby drying it up and making it difficult for it to pass through eventually causing constipation.

 7. Fast Food/Processed Food:

 Fast and processed foods contain low fiber content and a lot of salt.
 As explained earlier, low fiber content does not provide the bulk to the food and slows down the process of digestion.
 And, high salt content in the food makes the stools dry, thereby making it difficult for them to pass through which leads to constipation.
 So, avoid eating fast food and processed foods.